danylovolokh/Setup-Free-Bitbucket-Cloud-CI/README.md

-# How to setup a Free CI for Android project based on bitbucket cloud pipelines.
+# How to setup a Free CI for Android project based on Bitbucket Cloud Pipelines.

-This project is created as a "manual" for setting up a FREE CI (Continious Intergation) based on [bitbucket pipelines](https://bitbucket.org/product/features/pipelines)
+This project is created as a "manual" for setting up a FREE CI (Continious Intergation) based on [Bitbucket Pipelines](https://bitbucket.org/product/features/pipelines)

 At the time of writting (10.03.2019) **bitbucket cloud offers you a free 50 build minutes** to get started with Pipelines.